ptiede/VIDA.jl/docs/src/interface.md

 The plotting is done through the recipes macros in Plots.jl.
 So it should just work!
-In addition to the plot function there is a new recipe called `triptic(img,θ)` that will produce a comparison between the filter and the true image.
-This can be useful when comparing the best filter to the image.
+In addition to the plot function there is a new recipe called `triptic(img,θ)` that will produce a comparison between the template and the true image.
+This can be useful when comparing the best template to the image.

-Additionally any other function that dispatches on the filter type should just work!
-One thing to note is that the weight between the two filters is relative.
+Additionally any other function that dispatches on the template type should just work!
+One thing to note is that the weight between the two templates is relative.
 Namely, total intensity will always be normalized, so the above code says that θ2 has 5 times the relative flux compared to the first.

 ## Divergence `AbstractDivergence`